 RHEL 10 & Rocky Linux 10 processor support - Rocky Linux Help & Support - Rocky Linux Forum

-May 24, 2025 - As far as I understand, RHEL 10.x will only support x86_64_v3 processors.
+May 24, 2025 - Hi, I’m using Rocky Linux as my daily driver on various servers and desktop clients.
+As far as I understand, RHEL 10.x will only support x86_64_v3 processors.
 Will this limitation also be true for Rocky Linux 10.x ?
-I just read this article on the Alma Linux blog, and apparently their team ...
+I just read this article ...

 🌐